Thermal expansion: In liquids

-Apparent and absolute expansion of a liquid
+Apparent and absolute

 The expansion of liquids is usually measured in a container.
 When a liquid expands in a vessel, the vessel expands along with the liquid.
 Hence the observed increase in volume (as measured by the liquid level) is not the actual increase in its volume.
 The expansion of the liquid relative to the container is called its apparent expansion, while the actual expansion of the liquid is called real expansion or absolute expansion.
 The ratio of apparent increase in volume of the liquid per unit rise of temperature to the original volume is called its coefficient of apparent expansion.
 The absolute expansion can be measured by a variety of techniques, including ultrasonic methods.

 Historically, this phenomenon complicated the experimental determination of thermal expansion coefficients of liquids, since a direct measurement of the change in height of a liquid column generated by thermal expansion is a measurement of the apparent expansion of the liquid.
 Thus the experiment simultaneously measures two coefficients of expansion and measurement of the expansion of a liquid must account for the expansion of the container as well.
 For example, when a flask with a long narrow stem, containing enough liquid to partially fill the stem itself, is placed in a heat bath, the height of the liquid column in the stem will initially drop, followed immediately by a rise of that height until the whole system of flask, liquid and heat bath has warmed through.
 The initial drop in the height of the liquid column is not due to an initial contraction of the liquid, but rather to the expansion of the flask as it contacts the heat bath first.

 Soon after, the liquid in the flask is heated by the flask itself and begins to expand.
 Since liquids typically have a greater percent expansion than solids for the same temperature change, the expansion of the liquid in the flask eventually exceeds that of the flask, causing the level of liquid in the flask to rise.
 For small and equal rises in temperature, the increase in volume (real expansion) of a liquid is equal to the sum of the apparent increase in volume (apparent expansion) of the liquid and the increase in volume of the containing vessel.
 The absolute expansion of the liquid is the apparent expansion corrected for the expansion of the containing vessel.